MdZakiIrshad/logmonitoringscript/README.md

 # Exit:
 Script exits with a successful exit code (0).

-# Here is how to use this :
+**Here is how to use this :**
-1.Save the script as a file (e.g., log_monitor.sh).
+1. Save the script as a file (e.g., log_monitor.sh).
-2.Make the script executable: chmod +x log_monitor.sh.
+2. Make the script executable: chmod +x log_monitor.sh.
-3.Run the script, specifying the log file path as an argument: ./log_monitor.sh /var/log/your_logfile.log
+3. Run the script, specifying the log file path as an argument: ./log_monitor.sh /var/log/your_logfile.log